-We can gather a lot of information about the appearance of a person by looking at a picture of their face.
+We can gather a lot of information about a person's appearance by looking at a picture of their face.
 We may be able to identify the person in a crowd.
-We may also be able to tell their gender, their skin-tone, or whether they have nose hair.
+We may also be able to figure out their skin-tone, or whether they have nose hair.
 We also know that if you punch the picture, the picture does not feel pain.
 Neither does the person who was represented by the picture (at least not physical pain!).
-So, the picture is not the person, but a representation of the person.
+So, the picture is not the person but a representation of the person.

-A picture is also an abstraction of the person.
-Abstraction here means that the picture leaves out certain details of the person’s face.
-For instance, it is a two-dimensional representation of a three-dimensional object - so is bound to leave out certain details.
-The picture of a face may not tell you how wide or big the person’s face is.
-But if someone points to a picture of a frog and of a person and asks you, ‘which one of those is a person?,’ you will be able to make a clear choice.
-What you are saying here is not that the picture is a person but that the picture is a picture of a person.
-This is similar to what was mentioned above - 6, 32 and 9873 are numbers but H, J, C, R and X are not.
-The former set represents numbers in a particular numeral system while the latter do not represent numbers in that numeral system.
+A picture is also an abstraction.
+Abstraction here means that the picture leaves out certain details of the person's face.
+For instance, it is a two-dimensional representation of a three-dimensional object and so is bound to leave out specific information.
+The picture of a face may not tell you how broad or big the person's face is.
+But if someone points to a picture of a frog and of a person and asks you, 'which one of those is a person?' you will be able to make a clear choice.
+What you are saying here is not that the picture is a person but that the picture is a representation of a person.
+This is similar to what was mentioned above - 6, 32, and 9873 are numbers, but H, J, C, R, and X are not.
+The former set represents numbers in a particular numeral system.
+In contrast, the latter do not represent numbers in that numeral system.

-Now, think of a child’s black and white stick figure which is meant to represent any person.
-Here, the child has left out a lot of details such as skin tone, shape of the ears, or whether the person has nose hair.
+Now, think of a child's black and white stick figure, which is meant to represent any person.
+Here, the child has left out many details such as skin tone, the shape of the ears, or whether the person has nose hair.
 But we can still understand that the child is representing a human.
-So, what the child is doing here is abstracting certain traits of humans which the child finds common among humans they have seen.
+So, what the child is doing here is abstracting certain traits of humans they find commonly among humans they have seen.
 The stick figure is an abstract representation of any human.

-You can think of numbers in a similar way.
+You can similarly think of numbers.
 What do two horses and two tables have in common?
-What do seven frogs, seven planets, seven planetary systems and seven buildings have in common?
-What is common is the concept of ‘two’ and ‘seven’.
+What do seven frogs, seven planets, seven planetary systems, and seven buildings have in common?
+What is common is the concept of 'two' and 'seven.'
 We have abstracted away from specific objects such as planets, frogs, and tables.
-This allows us to answer questions such as ‘are there more frogs in my house or more horses?’
-It is important at this point to note that you can never actually see a number or touch it or feel it.
+This allows us to answer questions such as 'are there more frogs in my house or more horses?'
+It is important to note that you can never actually see a number or touch it or feel it.
 You might say that you can see three cows or ten oranges.
 However, if I ask you to show me three or ten, you will not be able to do so.
-Showing me the numeral 3 or 10, or three fingers and ten fingers, is not the number itself, but representations of numbers.
+Showing me the numeral 3 or 10, or three fingers and ten fingers don't count.
+They are not numbers themselves but representations of numbers.

 There are many ways to represent a particular number.
-When you were younger, you might have been taught numbers through dots or lines, with each dot or line representing the number one.
+You might have been taught numbers through dots or lines when you were younger, with each dot or line representing the number one.
 Later, you were probably taught the Hindu Arabic number system.
-This is the number system where the numeral ‘6’ represents the same thing as ‘six’ and the numeral ‘894’ represents the same thing as ‘eight hundred and ninety-four’.
+This is the number system where the numeral '6' represents the same thing as 'six.'
+The numeral '894' represents the same thing as 'eight hundred and ninety-four.'
 You might have even been taught how to use the Roman Numerals mentioned above.
-You might also have learnt number names in various languages.
-Six, seis, ستة, छह, 六, זעקס, and έξι all represent the same number in English, Spanish, Arabic, Hindi, Mandarin, Yiddish and Greek respectively.
-There is no ‘correct’ representation.
+You might also have learned number names in various languages.
+Six, seis, ستة, छह, 六, זעקס, and έξι all represent the same number in English, Spanish, Arabic, Hindi, Mandarin, Yiddish, and Greek respectively.
+There is no 'correct' representation.
 We use one representation over others for reasons including social acceptance and ease of use.

 Let us look again at the dots you used in primary school.
-Every number can be represented using these dots (we are only concerning ourselves with positive whole numbers here).
-Dots/lines are the most obvious representations for numbers.
-The earliest found markings which archaeologists consider to be numbers are scratched lines.
+Every number can be represented using these dots (we are only concerning ourselves with positive whole numbers).
+Dots/lines are the most obvious representations of numbers.
+The earliest found markings, which archaeologists consider to be numbers, are scratched lines.
 So, why did we create newer representations of numbers?
 Were dots and lines not good enough?

 Look below.
-Without counting, can you tell how many dots do you see?
+Without counting, how many dots do you see?

-Now, without counting, can you tell how many dots do you see?
+Now, without counting, how many dots do you see?

-Most adults can answer correctly in the first case while almost none can in the second.
+Most adults can answer correctly in the first case, while almost none can in the second.
 Counting more than thirty dots is a chore most people would rather avoid.
 Given the large numbers of objects we see around us, using dots to represent numbers is not a feasible option.
-So, what humans did when numbers got out of hand was to bunch things together and represent a bunch of single objects with a different symbol.
+So, what humans did when numbers got out of hand was to bunch things together and represent many single objects with a different symbol.

 The picture above has the same number of dots as the previous one.
-However, you can easily tell how many there are since the dots have been bunched into four units of four dots each, with two left over.
+However, you can quickly tell how many there are since the dots have been bunched into four units of four dots each, with two leftover.
 Just by bunching the dots together, we were able to make our lives easier.
-Here each dot is an ‘atomic symbol,’ and the collection of four dots is a ‘complex symbol.’
-The value of the complex symbols is derived from the atomic symbols it is made of.
+Here each dot is an 'atomic symbol,' and the collection of four dots is a 'complex symbol.'
+The value of a complex symbol is derived from the atomic symbols it is made of.

 However, I still had to draw each dot (at least copy and paste them!), which took some effort.
 Now, how about if I do this:

 This time, rather than drawing eighteen objects, I only needed to draw six.
 As you can probably guess, each box represents four dots.
-What this gives us is two atomic symbols, the square and the dot.
-The value of the square is not given by its shape or its make-up, like was the case with the bunch of four dots.
-Rather, it has a value given to it.
-To take this further, what you can do is to use a triangle to represent, say, twenty dots and so on.
+What this gives us are two atomic symbols, the square, and the dot.
+The square's value is not given by its shape or its make-up, like was the case with the bunch of four dots.
+Instead, it has a value assigned to it.
+To take this further, you can use a triangle to represent, say, twenty dots, and so on.

-However, as your numbers get bigger and bigger, the number of shapes will get larger and larger and remembering them will become a chore.
-Another option is to change the colour of the dots to represent a group of dots, rather than change the shape.
+However, as your numbers get bigger and bigger, the number of shapes will get larger and larger, and remembering them will become a chore.
+Another option is to change the color of the dots to represent a group of dots.
 Let the green dots be equivalent to the square in the picture above:

-Even here the same problems of remembering colours will eventually hit you.
+Even here, the same problems of remembering colors will eventually hit you.
 In every representation, you are playing a game of give and take.
-In the case of just the dots, there was only one symbol/colour to remember.
-However, in order to make our work easier, we had to increase the number of symbols/colours and hence our need to memorise.
-Representations almost always require compromise.
+In the case of just the dots, there was only one symbol/color to remember.
+However, to make our work easier, we had to increase the number of symbols/colors and hence our need to memorize.
+Representations almost always require some amount of compromise.

-We need to create a more efficient method of representation.
-There are many ways of simplifying a representation.
-The first, which we have used above, is by changing the shape to represent a group of objects.
+However, we can create more efficient methods of representation.
+There are many ways of simplifying representations.
+The first, which we have used above, involves changing the shape to represent a group of objects.
 Another way is through positioning.
-Notice that in the first, second and fourth cases above, it does not matter what the position of the shapes is.
+Notice that in the first, second, and fourth cases above, it does not matter what the shapes' position is.
 In the third it does, but only to make it easier to count.
 How do we use the relative position of symbols to simplify the representation?
-Here, relative means in relation to each other.
+(Here, relative means in relation to each other)

-Roman numerals are an example of a system which makes use of position to make it easier to count, but only to a limited extent.
+Roman numerals are an example of a system that uses position to make it easier to count, but only to a limited extent.
 For all those who have not used Roman Numerals before, here is a sketch of how they work.